skimprem/simple_grav_proc/README.md

 - [ ] Correct setting for setuptools
 - [ ] Loading CG-5 data files
 - [x] Processing with set of meters
+- [ ] Add other signals to residuals plots